 Figure 2: (left) Current-voltage (blue) and power-voltage (green) curve of a solar array with no shading; (right) current-voltage (blue) and power-voltage (green) curve of a solar array with shading, where the activation of bypass diodes results in multiple possible maximum power points.

-Global MPPT refers to the ability of an inverter to sweep the full IV curve of the solar array and find the operating voltage at which the global maximum power point occurs.
+Global MPPT refers to the ability of an inverter to sweep the IV curve of the solar array (within the operating voltage limits of the inverter) and find the array voltage at which the global maximum power point occurs.
 How often the inverter sweeps the curve, and the resolution at which it does so, is generally manufacturer- and model-specific.

 Importantly, not all inverters perform global MPPT.
 Some inverters are limited to only search for the maximum power point in a local region where it “usually” lies, a high voltage solution where no modules are bypassed.
-This can be beneficial for sites where there is no shading, because whenever the inverter is sweeping the IV curve searching for the maximum power point it is not actually operating at the maximum power point.
+This can be beneficial for sites where there is no shading, because whenever the inverter is sweeping the IV curve searching for the maximum power point it is not actually operating at the maximum power point, and thus not producing as much energy as it could.
 If the maximum power point is not going to vary much because there is no shade and no reason to activate bypass diodes, then there is no reason to sweep the entire IV curve.
 Most modern residential inverters are capable of global maximum power point tracking because shading due to trees and obstructions is common and expected.
 Large commercial inverters and central inverters, however, may not have this functionality because it is generally assumed there will not be much shading.

-Importantly, not all inverters perform global MPPT.
+Importantly, not all inverters perform global maximum power point tracking.
 Some inverters are limited to only search for the maximum power point in a local region where it “usually” lies, a high voltage solution where no modules are bypassed.

 Modeling Global Maximum Power Point Tracking